Partner seen via:

 I wouldn't say it's "logical" to intuit that the"one key partner" is approaching at a certain phase of life, but rather that such a longing for completion through the company of the life-companion is very widespread amongst humans - perhaps we could say universal.
 Even the celibate religious do yearn for completion through merging with the Divine.

 We are all provided with an inner voice.
 As you suggest, the inner teacher will tell us when a major milestone approaches, such as marriage, childbirth, or death.
-Unfortunately most people have trouble hearing that voice.
+Unfortunately most people experience a polarizing catalysis related to the task of hearing that voice.
 Therefore the Divine has provided us with a backup method of prediction, in the form of Jyotisha.

 Sometimes the clear inner voice seems to be absent.
 It might be drowned out by anxiety or overwhelmed by the social expectations of others, particularly parents and other authorities.
 Anxiety is often matched in Jyotisha by self-doubt + rogesha-6 or Ketu.
 Jyotisha's traditional timing predictions can support the intuition and calm one's anxiety about the future.

 I completely agree with you that the"feeling of anticipating the arrival of the marriage era, and of the spouse, is tangible.
-There will be dreams and other psychic portents - look for these during periods of the L-12, especially L-12 from Chandra.
+There will be dreams and other psychic portents - look for these during periods of the ruler-of-12 , especially ruler-of-12 from Chandra.

 From these signs alone one could confirm onset of marriage time, if one had sufficient faith.
-However for those who seek confirmation from the vidya of Jyotisha, the Vimshottari dasha is a reliable supplementary guide to marriage timing, usually during periods of the lord of the navamsha-1 or navamsha-7, but also periods of Shukra and Rahu can bring marriage.
+However for those who seek confirmation from the knowledge tradition of Jyotishavidya, the Vimshottari dasha is a reliable supplementary guide to marriage timing, usually during periods of the lord of the swamsha or navamsha-7, but also periods of Zukra and Rahu can bring marriage.
 If any of these era are imminent for you, then the deeper intuition can be Jyotisha-confirmed.

 May Shri Ganesha help us remove all obstacles to clear intuition.